Are the venue and experience suitable for wheelchairs?

 What food and drink options are there at the venue?

-There are also plenty of places to buy food and drink near to our London venue will be added in the coming weeks.
-However, it is a short walk from the O2, where there is a wide range of restaurants that cater for most diets, and vegetarian, vegan or gluten-free options.
+There are also plenty of places to buy food and drink near to our London venue, as it’s a short walk from the O2, where there’s a wide range of restaurants that cater for most diets, and vegetarian, vegan or gluten-free options.

 Can I buy tickets on the day?